HubSpot/CMS-Migrations/Snippets/blogPagination/numbered/readme.md

 # Numbered Blog Pagination

-**Purpose:** to add basic numbered pagination to a HubSpot blog.
+**Purpose:** to add basic numbered pagination to a blog.

 ## Instructions

-Add this snippet in the blog listing template HTML outside of the main blog for loop where you want the pagination to show.
+Add this snippet in at the bottom of your blog listing HTML.

 ![Image of inline styling on media](../../../Assets/Images/blogNumberedPagination.png)